TomLucasakaTGeek/Argo_GitOps/README.md

 - By no chance I am saying their documentation is bad but GitOps intersects so many concepts together, which is not elaborated in the documentation, thus not very beginner-friendly.
 ---

-### THANK YOU FOR ASSIGNING THIS PROJECT TO ME, AS I GOT TO LEARN A LOT OF THINGS HAPPENING ON THE DEPLOYMENT SIDE OF PROJECTS.
+### THROUGH THIS PROJECT I GOT TO LEARN A LOT OF THINGS HAPPENING ON THE DEPLOYMENT SIDE OF PROJECT.

-### LOOKING FORWARD TO WORKING WITH YOUR TEAM😊.
+### MAKE SURE TO STAR THIS REPO IF YOU ENJOYED GITOPS😊.